Gagniuc/Markov-Chains-Prediction-framework/README.md

 # Markov Chains Prediction framework

-The application multiplies a probability vector with a transition matrix multiple times (n steps - user defined).
+The application multiplies a probability vector with a transition matrix multiple times (<i>n</i> steps - user defined).
 On each step the values from the resulting probability vectors are plotted on a chart.
 The resulting curves on the chart indicate the behavior of the system in a number of <i>n</i> steps.

 [This version in JS](https://gagniuc.github.io/Predictions-with-Markov-Chains/) can also be of use: [Predictions with Markov Chains](https://github.com/Gagniuc/Predictions-with-Markov-Chains)